lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 ***SoSe 24, Bonn***

-- **Power operations on Morava E-theory and transchromatic phenomena**

-  [Sil Linsekns](https://www.math.uni-bonn.de/people/linskens/webpage.htmpl) and I will be organising another reading seminar.
-The syllabus and more precise information will appear soon.

 - **Graduate Seminar on Advanced Topology: Homological Stability**

   I'm one of the supervisors for the Graduate Seminar on Advanced Topology, (co-organised with Markus Hausmann) on the topic of homological stability.
 The syllabus can be found [here](https://www.math.uni-bonn.de/people/hausmann/Seminar%20Homological%20stability.pdf).

 - **TA: Algebraic Topology II**

   I am the TA for Algebraic Topology II as taught by Liz Tatum and Jack Davies.
-All necessary information can be found on Jack's [homepage](https://sites.google.com/view/jackmdavies/home).
+All necessary information can be found on Jack's [homepage]([https://sites.google.com/view/jackmdavies/home](https://sites.google.com/view/jackmdavies/teaching?authuser=0)).

 ***WiSe 23/24, Bonn***